gsrohde/testBML/docs/README.md

 Now you are ready to start adding new modules to the package!
 Adding new modules requires the addition of new module classes in the `src/module_library` directory, and modifications to the `#include` directives and table in `src/module_library/module_library.cpp`.
-Please do not modify any of the files that are directly in `src`, or in `src/framework`; this may cause merge conflicts in the future when updating your forked repository from this one.

-You may also want to update `README.md`, `NEWS.md`, and `DESCRIPTION` to include information about the module library.
-Please do not modify the `skelBML` versions of these files (`docs/README.md`, `NEWS_skeleton.md`, and `DESCRIPTION_skeleton`).
-This may cause merge conflicts in the future when updating your forked repository from this one.
+You may also want to update `README.md`, `NEWS.md`, and `DESCRIPTION` to include information about your new module library and its authors.
+If you wish to use a different license for distributing your package, you will need to modify `LICENSE.md`, `DESCRIPTION`, and `README.md`.

+While working on your module library, please avoid modifying the following files; doing so may cause merge conflicts in the future when updating your fork from the skeleton module library:
+- Any files directly in the `src` directory.
+- Any files in the `src/framework` directory.
+- Any files describing the skeleton module library: `docs/README.md`, `NEWS_skeleton.md`, and `DESCRIPTION_skeleton`.
+- The startup script `module_library_setup.R`.
+- The main `testthat` script `tests/testthat.R`.
+- The module test case script `tests/testthat/test.Modules.R`.

+For an example of a module library R package that was derived from the skeleton module library, please see the [crop growth BioCro module library](https://github.com/biocro/cgbml).

 ### Making contributions
 Please see the